 Experimental Season for Buck Pronghorn

-The Texas Parks and Wildlife Department will initiate an experimental pronghorn buck season in some areas of the Panhandle, which would allow landowners to control the harvest of buck pronghorn on their properties.
-The experimental season will be tested for three years and wildlife officials will closely monitor pronghorn herds during the pilot project to ensure populations remain healthy.
+The Texas Parks and Wildlife Department is continuing an experimental pronghorn buck season in some areas of the Panhandle, which would allow landowners to control the harvest of buck pronghorn on their properties.
+The experimental season will continue to be tested and wildlife officials will closely monitor pronghorn herds during the pilot project to ensure populations remain healthy.
 However, if a definite negative biological impact is detected during the trial, the experimental season will be removed.

 The goal of the project is to simplify pronghorn hunting regulations and increase hunting opportunity in areas with stable populations.
-After completion of the three-year experiment, the Department will assess all data to determine whether a permanent regulation change to a landowner controlled harvest for bucks in these experimental areas is suitable as well as expanding the concept into other areas of the northern Panhandle.
+After completion of the experiment, the Department will assess all data to determine whether a permanent regulation change to a landowner controlled harvest for bucks is suitable as well as expanding the concept into other areas of the northern Panhandle.

 Information for Experimental Pronghorn Season | PDF